 |

-DO'S AND DON'TS IN PREPARING FOR MASTERING
+DO'S AND DON'TS IN PREPARING FOR MASTERING It is

 critical that you prepare your original master properly